(selexipag)

 Abbreviations: 6MWD, 6-minute walk distance; BID, twice daily; FC, functional class; NT-proBNP, N-terminal pro-B-type natriuretic peptide; SD, standard deviation; WHO, World Health Organization. |

 The primary efficacy endpoint was the resting pulmonary vascular resistance index (PVRI) after week 16.
-Secondary efficacy endpoints were pulmonary hemodynamics (listed in Table: Changes in Pulmonary Hemodynamic Variables at Week 16) after week 16 and 6MWD, World Health Organization (WHO) functional class (FC), and NT-proBNP concentration until data cutoff (52 weeks after the last patient was enrolled).
+Secondary efficacy endpoints were pulmonary hemodynamics after week 16 (pulmonary vascular resistance index [PVR], mean pulmonary artery pressure [mPAP], cardiac index, total pulmonary resistance [TPR], mixed venous oxygen saturation [SvO2], and mean right atrial pressure [mRAP]), 6MWD, WHO FC, and NT-proBNP concentration until data cutoff (52 weeks after the last patient was enrolled).
 Safety endpoints were adverse drug reactions (ADRs), side effects, vital signs, height, weight, laboratory values (blood and urine), and electrocardiographic findings.

-UPTRAVI was initiated BID, titrated as per individual tolerance, and uptitrated once the dose was well tolerated for ≥7 days (14 administrations).
+Selexipag was initiated BID, titrated as per individual tolerance, and uptitrated once the dose was well tolerated for ≥7 days (14 administrations).
 Dose reduction and re-uptitration were permitted during the titration period (12 weeks).
 Changes in weight category due to weight gain or loss were allowed.
-Information regarding the duration and dosage of UPTRAVI for each patient is presented in Table: UPTRAVI Duration and Dosage.
+Information regarding the duration and dosage of selexipag for each patient is presented in Table: Selexipag Duration and Dosage.

 Body Weight (kg) | ||||||